ymyzk/kawasemi/README.rst

 * Very simple ways to send notification

-  * HipChat, Slack, Twitter, and Yo are supported
+  * GitHub, HipChat, Slack, Twitter, and Yo are supported

 * Integrations with web application frameworks helps to load configurations